What is flipped learning?

 Encourages active learning

 Flipped learning encourages employees to take an active role in their education.
 In traditional settings, the trainer is responsible for deciding what information to share and ensuring that it is understood.
 This can lead to disengagement during lectures.
 Flipped learning places employees in control of their learning.
 It becomes their responsibility to acquire the knowledge they need.
-Transitioning content from lectures to online courses not only offers greater convenience but also research suggests that it enhances note-taking and reduces distractions.
+Transitioning content from lectures to online courses offers greater convenience, while also enabling learners to take more effective notes and stay more focused during learning.

 Promotes practical-based learning